MPEDS/mpeds.github.io/quickstart.md

 ---

 MPEDS is distributed as a Docker container.
 To run it on your computer, you first need to download and install [Docker](https://www.docker.com).
+You'll also need to install [Git LFS](https://github.com/git-lfs/git-lfs/wiki/Installation), which allows you to download the large-file classifiers and vectorizers.

-To get started, clone or download the [Git repository](https://github.com/mpeds/mpeds), navigate to the directory in a terminal, and run `docker-compose run mpeds`
+After that, clone or download the [Git repository](https://github.com/mpeds/mpeds), navigate to the directory in a terminal, and run `docker-compose run mpeds`

 **Example code:**